0mniteck/0mniteck/README.md

  - Technologist✨
  - Problem Solver✨

-### 🔭 Securing the software supply chain.
+### 🔭 Securing the software supply chain - Full Chain/("Full Scope") SBOMs and Attestations

-### 🔭 I’m currently working on compiling the [U-Boot](https://github.com/0mniteck/u-boot) bootloader on Arm64 in order to integrate vTPM support into open source SBC platforms and [secure](https://tee.fail/) their boot chain.
+### 🔭 I’m currently working on compiling the [U-Boot](https://github.com/0mniteck/U-Boot) bootloader on Arm64 in order to integrate a reference vTPM as an OP-TEE TA, to enable feature support in Trusted-Firmware-A chipsets, on fully open sourced SBC platforms to [secure](https://tee.fail/) the boot chain.

-### 🔭 As well as compiling [Signal Desktop](https://github.com/0mniteck/Signal-Desktop-Mobian) for Arm64 Debian based environments.
+### 🔭 As well as compiling [Signal Desktop](https://github.com/0mniteck/Signal-Desktop-Reproducible) for Arm64 Debian based environments (RPI 4, Mobian, etc.)

 ## ⚡ Achievements

-I have experience developing custom XSS to test web application security and audit DLP enforcement.
+I have experience developing crafted XSS and CORS requests to test web application security and audit DLP enforcement.

 I can also create prompt injections & cause hallucinations to test [AI safety.](https://STOPAI.INFO)